 Service by mail can also be seen apart from the Convention.
 Federal Rule 4(i)(1)(D) permits service by any form of mail requiring a signed receipt, provided the service is addressed and mailed by the clerk of the court where the lawsuit is pending.
 This method, however, is entirely dependent on the defendant accepting this service.

-Without the Hague Convention, letters rogatory are the failsafe method of obtaining judicial assistance overseas for service of process.
+Without the Hague Convention, letters rogatory are the failsafe method of obtaining judicial assistance overseas for process service.
 They are set into motion in the absence of a treaty or any other agreement.

 It must be understood that letters rogatory must be signed by a judge and not the clerk of the court.
 Sometimes, countries also demur from accepting letters rogatory issued by an Administrative Law Judge, in which case the letter may be issued under a Federal Court judge instead.
 The current consular fees for the transmittal of letters rogatory are available at 22 CFR 22.1 Schedule of Fees